-I love my job, the people I work with and I adore my two children.
+I love my job, the people I work with and I adore my three children.
 It can sometimes feel hard to juggle both, along with everything else and constant 'lists' we have to deal with.

 Whether you decided to return to your career or not after having children, whichever was best for you, most of us can relate to feelings of 'mum guilt', so I started a blog on this subject.
 By sharing and collaborating blog conversations with other Guilty Mothers, I hope we can all start to feel less guilty overall.

 Like many parents, I am constantly trying to find the perfect balance between work and home life.
 A survey by Talking Talent, a coaching company that focuses on female employees, found that 51% of respondents were worried about being distracted at work by motherhood and 'feeling guilty' about leaving their child.
 The same proportion also thought they'd be viewed negatively by colleagues as a result of coming back to work.